What Are the Treatments for Varicose Veins?

 Most varicose veins do not need to be removed.
 If particularly bothersome, varicose veins can be eliminated by one of several methods:

-Catheter-assisted methods that use heat or radiofrequency waves to destroy and ultimately close the vein
+- ablation with catheter-assisted methods that use heat with radiofrequency waves or lasers to destroy and ultimately close the vein

 Unfortunately, no treatment can prevent new veins from becoming varicose.
 Before pursuing a particular treatment, discuss all options with a dermatologist or vascular surgeon.